 Change is an inevitable constant forever altering and shaping the world around us.
 Bulky typewriters have been replaced by smaller and sleeker computers; VHS tapes have become a thing of the past, replaced by DVDs (which are being replaced by digital downloads); and bulky TVs and massive CRT monitors have become relics of a forgotten era.
 The modern era is changing all the time, and it’s become impossible to maintain the standard way of doing things.
 The old ways are not able to keep up with the speed of change.
 The only way to give yourself a competitive advantage in the global market is to become an agent of change yourself.Think about how sales strategy meetings will typically go.
-They are typically headed by an organiser who goes through the following process:
+They are typically headed by an organizer who goes through the following process:

 - Collecting data and researching